 If there are any particular medical issues that may alter the risk of surgery, we may obtain a pre-operative medical consultation from the anesthesiologist, may ask you to be evaluated by your or your child’s primary care physician.

 If your child has a cough or cold, please inform the surgical coordinator.
-Depending on the severity (for example if your child is waking up in the middle of the night, has a loss of appetite, or a loud, congested cough), the surgery will be rescheduled at that time.
+Depending on the severity (for example, if your child is waking up in the middle of the night, has a loss of appetite, or a loud, congested cough), the surgery will be rescheduled at that time.
 If the symptoms seem minor, you can discuss them with a day surgery nurse, who will call you the day before surgery.
-If your child is cleared for surgery by the nurse and/or your pediatrician, please note that an anesthesiologist will also examine your child the day of surgery.
+If your child is cleared for surgery by the nurse and/or your pediatrician, please note that an anesthesiologist will also examine your child on the day of surgery.
 If the anesthesiologist has any concerns on the morning of surgery, he/she may decide to reschedule the surgery.
-When this occurs, it is of course frustrating for everyone, but our number one concern is the safety of your child.
+When this occurs, it is, of course, frustrating for everyone, but our number one concern is the safety of your child.
 We will make every effort to reschedule the surgery as soon as it is possible, and safe, to proceed.

 1 to 2 Weeks before Surgery

 If the type of surgery has not already been decided upon, and if your ophthalmologist has requested a pre-operative eye examination, an appointment will be made with your ophthalmologist one or two weeks before surgery.